yunuskorkmaz/docs.tr-tr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     wfApp.InstanceStore = store;
     ```

-3. Sonra, bir `StringWriter` örneği oluşturup `WorkflowApplication``Extensions` koleksiyonuna ekleyin.
-Uzantılara bir `StringWriter` eklendiğinde, tüm `WriteLine` etkinlik çıkışını yakalar. İş akışı boşta kaldığında, `WriteLine` çıktısı `StringWriter` ayıklanıp formda görüntülenebilir.
+3. Next, create a `StringWriter` instance and add it to the `Extensions` collection of the `WorkflowApplication`.
+When a `StringWriter` is added to the extensions it captures all `WriteLine` activity output.
+When the workflow becomes idle, the `WriteLine` output can be extracted from the `StringWriter` and displayed on the form.

     ```vb
-    'Add a StringWriter to the extensions.
-This captures the output 'from the WriteLine activities so we can display it in the form.
+    ' Add a StringWriter to the extensions.
+This captures the output ' from the WriteLine activities so we can display it in the form.
     Dim sw As New StringWriter()
     wfApp.Extensions.Add(sw)
     ```